 Save Emails as PDF or Images

-One of the common tasks is to save Outlook correspondence for archiving, safe-keeping, backup, or other purposes.
-This article explains how to export emails with attachments from Outlook and convert them to PDF – one by one or multiple files at once – with DocuFreezer.
+Saving Outlook correspondence for archiving, safekeeping, backup, or other purposes is a common task.
+This article explains how to save email as PDF with or without attachments.
+Learn how to export emails from Outlook and convert them to PDF, either one by one or multiple files at once, using DocuFreezer.

-If you want to get an email message from Outlook, you can export it to either of the following formats:
+In general, Outlook allows you to export an email to either of the following formats:

 • Text Only (TXT)